tranqui/maskflow/README.md

 # maskflow
-## A python package to evaluate filtration properties of face masks and coverings.
+## A python package to evaluate the filtration properties of face masks and coverings.

 ## Overview